HomeRobot: Open-Vocabulary Mobile Manipulation: The 14pt Library

 \subsection{Baseline Agent Implementation}

 Crucially, we provide baselines and tools that enable researchers to effectively explore the \ovmmLong{} task.
-We include two types of baselines in \homerobot{}: a heuristic baseline, in which we use a well known motion planning technique~\cite{gervet2022navigating} and simple rules to execute grasping and manipulation actions; and a reinforcement learning baseline, where we learn exploration and manipulation skills using an off-the-self policy learning algorithm, DDPPO~\cite{wijmans2019dd}. \anon{ In addition, we have implemented example projects from several recently released papers, testing different capabilities such as object-goal navigation~\cite{batra2020objectnav,gervet2022navigating}, skill learning~\cite{parashar2023spatial}, continual learning~\cite{powers2023evaluating}, and image instance navigation~\cite{krantz2023navigating}. }{} Due to the challenging, long-horizon nature of the task, we implement a high-level policy called \texttt{OVMMAgent} which calls a sequence of skills to accomplish a task.
-We breakdown our agents into four skills:
+We include two types of baselines in \homerobot{}: a heuristic baseline, using motion planning~\cite{gervet2022navigating} and simple rules for manipulation; and a reinforcement learning baseline. \anon{ In addition, we have implemented example projects from several recently released papers, testing different capabilities such as object-goal navigation~\cite{batra2020objectnav,gervet2022navigating}, skill learning~\cite{parashar2023spatial}, continual learning~\cite{powers2023evaluating}, and image instance navigation~\cite{krantz2023navigating}. }{} We implement a high-level policy called \texttt{OVMMAgent} which calls a sequence of skills one after the other.
+These skills are:

 \textbf{FindObj/FindRec:} Locate an \object{} on a \start{}; or find a \goal{}.\\ \textbf{Gaze:} Move close enough to an \object{} to grasp it, and orient head to get a good view of the object.
-The goal of the gaze action is to improve the success rate of grasping.\\ \textbf{Grasp:} Pick up the \object{}.
+The goal of the gaze action is to improve the success rate of grasping.\\ \textbf{Pick:} Pick up the \object{}.
 We provide a high-level action for this, since we do not simulate the gripper interaction in Habitat.
 However, our library is compatible with a range of learned grasping skills and supports learning policies for grasping.\\ \textbf{Place:} Move to a location in the environment and place the \object{} on top of the \goal{}.